samrahimi/textflow-alpha/README.md

   ```
 - Install MongoDB 3.4 or higher or sign up for a hosted instance.
 Create an empty database (the example below assumes the DB name is textflow)
 - Create an instance of Watson Tone Analyzer service on Bluemix and save the credentials.
-- Create a .env file and set the port, MongoDB connection string and Watson credentials to match your setup:
+- Create a .env file and set the port, MongoDB connection string and Watson credentials to match your setup.
+If you want to use SSL, set PORT=80 and app will run on http:80 and https:443
   ```
-  PORT=6969 #Set to 80 in production and app will run on http:80 and https:443 DB=mongodb://localhost:27017/textflow
+  PORT=80
+  DB=mongodb://localhost:27017/textflow
   WATSON_PASSWORD='Password for your tone analyzer service' WATSON_USER = 'Username for your tone analyzer service'